johanv/blog.johanv.org/posts/why-linux-for-real.rst

 A Linux distribution is almost never preinstalled.
 So you have to go through a tedious installation procedure.
-But after that, you have this clean system without crappy software.
+But after that, you have this :doc:`clean system without crappy software <een-computer-die-gewoon-werkt>`.
 That alone makes up for the inconvenience of installing.

 Easy reinstallation